How to Create a Product Editor for WooCommerce

 Step #3.
 Test the new user role

 You can now test the user role that you have created.
+This is possible with the User Testing feature in PublishPress Capabilities.
 When you log in as a Product Editor, this screenshot shows what you will see:

-When you visit the “Products” screen, you will only see products in the “Uncategorized” category.
-You will be able to edit these products.
+When you visit the “Products” screen, you will be able to see and edit products.

 WooCommerce and the PublishPress plugins are a powerful combination.
 You can configure the permissions on your eCommerce store to meet your exact needs.